MoveoTech/Moveo-Protocol-code/README.md

 Format of names list:
 - boolean - isName - Camel case

-Files name -  Pascal case (first letter of each appended word must be uppercased include the first word) Files name -  Pascal case (first letter of each appended word must be uppercased include the first word) Functions - Camel case (start with lowercase) Variables - Camel case.
-Declare with const (unless it is necessary to declare with let and it is not a global component variable, like hooks variables).
-Props - Camel case
-The return of the component:
-First tag name (in styled component or className for regular css) will be as follow: <ComponentName>Container/Layout All tags must be unique (contain component name or related info) For unity styled component tags and className should be both Pascal case

   - **Extensions**: Use `.jsx` extension for React components. eslint: [`react/jsx-filename-extension`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-filename-extension.md)